 If you have a dead tooth or one with severely damaged pulp, root canal treatment may be the only way to repair it.
 However, it’s important to discuss with us what is involved in this treatment before deciding to go ahead with it.

-If you do need to have root canal therapy, a local anaesthetic will be administered.
+If you do need to have root canal therapy, a local anesthetic will be administered.
 This completely blocks feeling from the area and you will stay awake during the procedure.
-It may not be necessary to have an anaesthetic if your tooth is dead but that option will be discussed with you.
+It may not be necessary to have an anesthetic if your tooth is dead but that option will be discussed with you.

 Your tooth will then be separated from the rest of your mouth using a thin sheet of rubber called a dam.
 This keeps your tooth dry and protects your airway.
 It also allows effective cleaning of the root canal system and prevents it from becoming contaminated again, which can cause infection later.